google/bulk_fhir_tools/docs/gcp_vm_setup.md

 # GCP VM Setup for medical_claims_tools

-This documentation details how to setup a standard GCP Debian VM to build and run `bcda_fetch` from source.
+This documentation details how to setup a standard GCP Debian VM to build and run `bulk_fhir_fetch` from source.
 It also details how to configure the VM service account to have the ability to upload to FHIR store.

 1. Create a
     [new linux virtual machine](https://cloud.google.com/compute/docs/instances/create-start-instance).
-    To ensure `bcda_fetch` running on this VM has permission to upload to FHIR
+    To ensure `bulk_fhir_fetch` running on this VM has permission to upload to FHIR
     store:
     *   While creating the virtual machine, you will need to ensure that the default service account on the VM has access to write to the FHIR store.